greening the pipeline

-The Greening the Pipeline project has a vision to transform the heritage listed Main Outfall Sewer (MOS) Reserve into “a vibrant space that will connect communities, enhance active transport options for the region, manage water sensitively and provide a unique place to meet, play and relax”.
+The Greening the Pipeline project has a vision to transform the heritage listed Main Outfall Sewer (MOS) Reserve into “a vibrant space that, through capture and reuse and redistribution, will connect communities, enhance active transport options for the region, manage water sensitively and provide a unique place to meet, play and relax”.

 In collaboration with Alluvium and Supermass Studio, a new masterplan has been developed which focuses on ‘Zone 5’ of the Greening the Pipeline project: a 3.7km length of the MOS Reserve between Skeleton Creek and Lawrie Emmins Reserve.
 Within its overarching theme of “Community Connectivity” this masterplan aims to improve access to and amenity of the MOS Reserve by transforming it into a linear green space that connects communities on either side, provides connection to and enhancement of the region’s significant natural and community assets while introducing the community to the historical and cultural significance of the MOS artefact itself.